hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

 > Note, there is also an optional fourth value that would come before color called the spread-radius.

 According to MDN, the `transform` property lets you rotate, scale, skew, or translate a given element.
-This is achieved by modifying the coordinate space of the CSS visual formatting model.
 In this case, I used the `translateY()` CSS function to declare the position of the cat image vertically on a 2D plane.
 I did this because I wanted the cat to float up at the halfway point and float back down.
 If I wanted the cat to float horizontally, I would've used the `translateX()` CSS function.

 # That's a wrap